LCC-CIT/CS233JS-CourseMaterials/Examples/ToDoList2/ConfigureAndDeployToCloudFlarePages.md

    - **Build output directory:** `dist`
 6. Click **Save and Deploy**.

-## Step 7: Save Your Production Key in Cloudflare
+## Step 8: Save Your Production Key in Cloudflare

-Your application is now live on the web, but your proxy function will fail until you provide Cloudflare with your real production API key.
+Your app is live, but the proxy function will fail until you give Cloudflare your real API key.

-1. Inside your Cloudflare Pages project dashboard, click on the *Settings* tab at the top.
+1. Inside your Cloudflare Pages project dashboard, click the **Settings** tab.
-2. Select *Environment Variables* from the left-hand sidebar menu.
+2. Select **Environment Variables** from the left-hand sidebar.
-3. Under the *Production* section, click *Add variables*.
+3. Under the **Production** section, click **Add variables**.
-4. Set up your production key:
+4. Add your key:
    - Variable name: `SECRET_THIRD_PARTY_KEY`
-   - Value: *[Paste your actual secret API provider token here]*
+   - Value: *your actual API key*
-5. Click *Save*.
+5. Click **Save**.
-6. **Important:** Go back to your *Deployments* tab and trigger a fresh deployment (or push a tiny change to GitHub).
-This forces Cloudflare to rebuild the project and securely bind your newly added production environment keys to your API proxy code.
+6. **Important:** Go back to the **Deployments** tab and trigger a fresh deployment (or push a small change to GitHub).
+This forces Cloudflare to rebuild and bind your new environment variable to the function.

 ## Success!

 Your frontend app is now hosted globally on a secure CDN.
-Browser users can see your UI and interact with your app seamlessly, but your API key remains securely locked away behind Cloudflare's serverless infrastructure.
+Users interact with your UI normally, but your API key is locked away — first behind your local `.env` file during development, and then behind Cloudflare's secure environment variables in production.

-*Note: This tutorial was drafted usiing Gemini Flash 3.5*